Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 First, does it fit the flavour of the setting and the character?
 If you are unsure, consult your fellow players and GM.
 They can even help you rename and change the flavour of the talent if necessary, although changing the mechanics or balance of the talent is not advised.
 (If your group comes up with any particularly good New Crobuzon versions of offical talents, message me and I will consider adding them to this guide - I can be found on the [Genesys RPG Community Discord Server](https://discord.gg/Y9xM67uttc).)

 Second, does the talent refer to a skill or mechanic that is not used in the New Crobuzon setting (e.g. Computers)?
 If so, this talent has no effect.
-Talents that refer to 'magic skills' instead refer to thaumaturgic skills, again assuming they are inkeeping with the setting.
+Talents that refer to 'magic skills' instead refer to thaumaturgic skills, again assuming they are in keeping with the setting.

+Setting-specific talents are below:

+*Lesser Puissance Weapon*
+**Tier**: 2
+**Activation**: Active
+**Ranked**: Yes
+If you have any ranks in a thaumaturgic skill that has access to Augment, upon purchasing this talent, you may imbue your weapon with a weird thaumaturgic property.
+Add a weapon quality to a weapon of your choice that it does not currently have.
+You may choose from: Accurate, Defensive, Deflection, Disorient, Ensnare, Guided, Knockdown, Pierce, Reinforced, Stun, or Vicious.

+*Greater Puissance Weapon*
+**Tier**: 3
+**Activation**: Active
+**Ranked**: No
+If you have any ranks in a thaumaturgic skill that has access to Augment, upon purchasing this talent, you may imbue your weapon with a weird thaumaturgic property.
+Add a weapon quality to a weapon of your choice that it does not currently have.
+You may choose from: Blast, Burn, Disorient, Ensnare, Guided, Knockdown, Pierce, Reinforced, Stun, or Vicious.

 ---